chapmanb/cloudbiolinux/README.md

 provided here to create such an environment are rather generic.
 So, if you want to install packages on any system, be it desktop, server or VM, the BioLinux tool set can be used to role your own.
-The first step it to us install_bare with a named package list, e.g.
+The first step it to us install_biolinux with a named package list, e.g.

-      fab -f fabfile.py -H localhost install_bare:packagelist=./contrib/minimal/main.yaml
+      fab -f fabfile.py -H localhost install_biolinux:packagelist=./contrib/minimal/main.yaml

-where install_bare is the fab entry point to a non-specific install, starting from the package list in the passed in packagelist.
+where install_biolinux is the fab entry point to a non-specific install, starting from the package list in the passed in packagelist.
 For more information see the section 'Rolling your own' in the BioLinux vagrant documentation in [./doc/vagrant.md][doc].